Connect Microsoft 365 apps like Outlook and Teams

 I can see the wrench icon, but Microsoft is not there

-This usually means Microsoft connectors have not been enabled for that assistant.
+This usually means Microsoft access has not been enabled for that assistant.

-Ask your assistant author or admin to enable them.
+Ask your assistant author or admin to enable it.

 Check that your browser allows pop-ups, then try again.